The $RO(\Pi B)$-graded $C_2$-equivariant ordinary cohomology of $B_{C_2} U(1)$

-\abstract With $G = \Z/2$, we calculate the ordinary $G$-cohomology of $\CP_G^\infty$, the complex projective space that is the classifying space for $G$-equivariant complex line bundles.
-The $RO(G)$-graded ordinary cohomology had already been calculated by Gaunce Lewis, but here we extend to a larger grading in order to capture what ought to be considered the universal equivariant Chern class of a complex line bundle. \endabstract
+\abstract We calculate the ordinary $\GG$-cohomology, with Burnside ring coefficients, of $\CP_\GG^\infty = B_\GG U(1)$, the complex projective space, a model for the classifying space for $\GG$-equivariant complex line bundles.
+The $RO(\GG)$-graded Bredon ordinary cohomology was calculated by Gaunce Lewis, but here we extend to a larger grading in order to capture a more natural set of generators.
+These generators include the Euler class of the tautological bundle, which lies outside of the $RO(\GG)$-graded theory. \endabstract